Quantum-Accelerators/quacc/docs/user/wflow_overview.md

     Cons:

-    - Defining the right configuration options for your desired HPC setup can be a challenge
+    - Defining the right configuration options for your desired HPC setup can be an initial hurdle
     - Monitoring job progress is more challenging and less detailed than other solutions
     - Challenging to orchestrate workflows with steps running across heterogeneous resources
     - The concept of always returning a "future" object can be confusing for new users